 Implementing Error Recovery with DLQs

 - Identifying failed messages: Configure your Kafka producer to identify messages that fail delivery attempts due to errors.
 This can be achieved through the use of error codes, exceptions, or custom error handling logic.
-Identify the specific conditions under which a message should be redirected to the DLQ.
+Check the specific conditions under which a message should be redirected to the DLQ.

 - Handling DLQ messages: Devise appropriate strategies to handle messages in the DLQ: